amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-85 SV32 Static Cast.
     In SystemVerilog, static casting is used to convert one data type to another explicitly at compile time.

+#### Day-86 SV33 Dynamic Cast.
+     Dynamic casting checks the compatibility of the object at runtime and safely converts it if possible.